Sentenced: The Cold White Light (2002–2004)

-Two years after the release of The Cold White Light, the band was seen in a slightly different light, the lyrics displaying some self-irony and even a rare positive edge.
-They released the single "No One There" which peaked The Finnish Charts at Number 1 following that with an extensive US tour alongside Killswitch Engage, Dark Tranquillity and In Flames.
+Two years after The Cold White Light, the band's lyrics displayed self-irony and a positive edge.
+They released the single "No One There", which peaked The Finnish Charts at Number 1 following that with an extensive US tour alongside Killswitch Engage, Dark Tranquillity and In Flames.
 The album peaked 45th place in the German album chart.
 The single "No One There" was on the 1st place as well in the Finnish single chart.
 The band went on a European Tour with Lacuna Coil.

 After The Cold White Light, they released a CD single in 2003 along with songs by other bands on a four track compilation single that was dedicated to Oulun Kärpät, the ice hockey team of the band's hometown, Routasydän (translates to "Heart of Permafrost") remains the only song Sentenced sang in Finnish, and cannot be found elsewhere.
 The song caused something of a stir in Finland, as several politicians reviewed the lyrics and purported them to contain Nazi overtones, which the band has steadfastly refuted.
+The band played Wacken Open Air in August 2003.

 The Funeral Album and final gigs (2005)

 In early 2005 the band announced that their following release, The Funeral Album, would be their last.
 They performed farewell gigs during the spring and summer and ended with a final show on 1 October 2005 in their hometown Oulu.
 The concert film Buried Alive, directed by Mika Ronkainen, filmed at the funeral gig, was premiered at Oulu Music Video Festival on 9 September 2006.
 In 2005 The Funeral Album was awarded gold status in Finland for sales in excess of 15,000 copies, footage of the event is filmed in the Buried Alive DVD!
 The CD topped the Finnish album chart upon its release in May 2005 and made it to position No. 49 on the German Media Control chart.
-"Ever-Frost" single went straight to 1st position on Official Finnish Single Chart staying there for 6 straight weeks.
+"Ever-Frost" single went straight to 1st position on Official Finnish Single Chart staying there for six straight weeks.

-Aftermath (2006–present)
+Recognition and awards

-Sentenced have been awarded Platinum in the band's native Finland for their posthumous live DVD Buried Alive.
+Sentenced were awarded Platinum in the band's native Finland for their posthumous live DVD Buried Alive.
 The trophy was handed out to the band's former members at the Century Media 20th anniversary party at the Tavastia club in Helsinki on 14 August 2008, where Poisonblack and labelmates Norther and Kivimetsän Druidi played exclusive gigs to properly celebrate this special event.